ryanjlittle/ticket-to-hide/README.md

 # Ticket to Hide

-__This repository contains an implementation of the TLS Oracle protocol in the work "Ticket to Hide: Practical, Private Proofs of Provenance for TLS".__
+__This repository contains an implementation of the TLS Oracle protocol described in the paper [Ticket to Hide: Practical, Private Proofs of Provenance for TLS](https://eprint.iacr.org/2026/540.pdf) by Ryan Little, Daniel S. Roche, and Mayank Varia.__

 This code has been tested on MacOS Sequoia and Amazon Linux 2023.